 Knife Features: Simply put, this is a great knife for anyone who loves the outdoors.
 My personal favorite.

 Blade: 1095 High-Carbon Steel (Forge and Hammer Finish).
-Each Stump Nose Camp Knife is handcrafted using a 100+ year old Fisher-Norris anvil and decades old hammer.
+Each Stump Nose Camp Knife is handcrafted by me using a 100+ year old Fisher-Norris anvil and decades old hammer.
 The process leaves a distinct “finger print” on the blade that is a unique feature of each knife’s personality and design.

 Handle Construction: All of my handles are full tang in design and handcrafted “from scratch” starting with a single block of wood or beam of timber.
 Each handle is fastened with pins (both treenail and brass options are available) and, as a final step, secured with a 2,000 lb. epoxy resin.